Weed law in Thailand: what changes in 2025 for consumption, cultivation, sale, and export

 The new framework for weed law in Thailand

-As of June 26, 2025, the weed law in Thailand has undergone a significant shift following the publication of the Ministerial Announcement B.E.
-2568 in the Royal Gazette by the Ministry of Public Health.
-This new regulation effectively reverses the liberal framework previously in place between 2019 and 2022.
+As of 26 June 2025, the weed law in Thailand has shifted significantly following the Ministry of Public Health’s publication of Ministerial Announcement B.E.
+2568 in the Royal Gazette.
+This new regulation effectively reverses the liberal framework that applied between 2019 and 2022.
 It reclassifies cannabis as a controlled herb and imposes strict limitations on its use, cultivation, sale, and export.
-This change follows the government’s increasing concern over unregulated recreational use and its impact on public health and safety.
+The government introduced this change in response to growing concerns about unregulated recreational use and its impact on public health and safety.

 Under this new legal regime, cannabis is no longer accessible for recreational purposes.
 Its use is now restricted exclusively to medical treatment, and only individuals with a valid prescription issued by a licensed Thai medical practitioner may legally possess and consume cannabis-based products.
 The 2025 law builds upon the Herbal Product Act B.E.
 2562 and amends the relaxed regulatory environment that emerged following the Narcotics Act (No. 7) B.E.
 2562, which had initially decriminalized certain uses of cannabis for medical purposes.
 The current framework is therefore a return to a stricter, medically-centered policy model.